Col 'Riley' Workman 'shot dead at front door'

 Lt Col Robert 'Riley' Workman was found dead on his doorstep in Furneux Pelham, Hertfordshire, on 7 January, 2004.

 Christopher Docherty-Puncheon, 33, from Stocking Pelham, was a pest controller and had recently worked at Col Workman's home, the prosecution said.

 At the time, the defendant, formerly known as Christopher Nudds, was 24 and living with his parents in the neighbouring village of Stocking Pelham.

-According to the prosecution, he knew Col Workman, having visited his home just months before his death to deal with a wasps nest.'Two murders'
+According to the prosecution, he knew Col Workman, having visited his home just months before his death to deal with a wasps nest.

 Richard Latham QC, prosecuting, told the jury that during the trial they will hear about two murders.